-The majority of our income is currently derived from LifeScan.
-With effect from December 31, 2013, we no longer manufacture OneTouch® Verio® blood glucose test strips for LifeScan, however, we will be paid a quarterly service fee based on the number of strips sold.
-Our business is currently dependent on the sales of the blood glucose test strips for the OneTouch® Verio® product.
+UBI continues to receive revenue from coagulation test strip manufacturing on behalf of Siemens.
+Even though we expect this figure to grow significantly over time, the majority of our products and services revenue is currently derived from LifeScan.
+With effect from December 31, 2013, we no longer manufacture OneTouch® Verio® blood glucose test strips for LifeScan, however, we are paid a quarterly service fee based on the number of strips sold.
+To date, our business has been dependent on the sales of the blood glucose test strips for the OneTouch® Verio® product to partially fund our operations.
 Any changes in the level of test strip sales will directly affect the amount of the quarterly service fee paid by LifeScan and, as a result, our business.